AplaProject/apla-docs-en/introduction/appexample.rst

 * the ``conditions`` section checks user rights to launch this contract and the validity of data received from the page; if for some reason the contract cannot be executed, a message is displayed on the screen (``error``, ``warning`` or ``info``), leaving the user on the same interface page,
 * the ``action`` section receives additional data from tables (DBFind function) and records data into the database (using *DBUpdate* and *DBInsert* functions).

-3. After the contract has been successfully executed, the user is redirected to the page, which name was specified in the *Page* parameter of the *Button* function that launched the contract, and the parameters listed in the *PageParams* are passed to the new page.
+3. After the contract has been successfully executed, the user is redirected to the page, whose name was specified in the *Page* parameter of the *Button* function that launched the contract, and the parameters listed in the *PageParams* are passed to the new page.

 A page can have more than one button to call various contracts.
 Buttons that call contracts and redirect to pages can be built in rows of tables that display data about objects in the user interface.
 In this case, object identifiers are used in button parameters, which can be used to redirect to object-related pages (for example, object editing).